 Each unique area of intellectual property has its own requirements for protection and offers distinct rights.
 Often times a company’s intellectual property is its most valuable asset.
-Because our attorneys practice exclusively in the area of intellectual property‚ we can help you ensure that your intellectual property rights are protected.
+Because our intellectual property lawyers practice exclusively in the area of intellectual property‚ we can help you ensure that your intellectual property rights are protected.
 If you are seeking an intellectual property lawyer, or if you are interested in a trademark, copyright, or patent related consultation, please contact us today.

 Trademark registration provides the means for businesses and entrepreneurs to distinguish their products and services from the competition.
 This valuable form of IP protection also prevents competitors from using trademarks that are confusingly similar to your trademark.

 The initial step in the process of acquiring a trademark involves clearing your brand before using or applying for registration of a trademark with the U.S. Patent and Trademark Office.
 The trademark search will verify that your trademark can be registered and will mitigate the risk of unintentional infringement.